RishiGaneshe/Authorization-Based-Authentication-System/README.md

 🔴 **MongoDB Atlas is required for transactions!**
 Local MongoDB does **not** support transactions due to the lack of **replica set initialization**, which is essential for **atomicity and consistency** in database operations.
+🔴 **Use Postman for API testing!**
+Since there is no frontend yet, **Postman** (or similar API testing tools) should be used to test the authentication and authorization endpoints.

 ---